ruturajlaad/sql-datawarehouse_project/README.md

 ---
 ## Repository Structure:

-data-warehouse-project/
+## 📂 Repository Structure

+sql-datawarehouse_project/
 │
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+├── datasets/                           # Raw datasets used for the project (ERP & CRM data) │
 ├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniques and methods of ETL